 How do we reserve your services?

-We cancelled our event; can you return our retainer?
+We cancelled our event; can you return our deposit?

-Our convenient concierge system sends you a custom reservation link.
-At your convenience, you can complete your reservation online using your credit card or you can mail a check to our PO BOX.
-Occasionally, a planner will act as the consierge service and we can accomadate any of their booking requests.
-We require the final balance is paid in full thirty days prior to the event.
+My concierge system sends you a custom reservation link.
+At your convenience, you can complete your reservation online using your credit card or you can mail a check to my PO BOX.
+Occasionally, a planner will act as the concierge service and I can accommodate any of their booking requests.
+I require that the final balance is paid in full thirty days prior to the event.

 How do I view my photos for the first time?

-Unfortunately, we are not able to refund retainers.
-Since wedding dates are highly competitive, we respectfully require non-refundable retainers since we must turn away other prospective clients.
+Unfortunately, I am not able to refund deposits.
+Since wedding dates are highly competitive, we respectfully require non-refundable deposits since we must turn away other prospective clients.

 What's the timeframe for delivery of our photos and album(s)?

-You will receive a lovely USB drive with a special photo gift from us.
+You will receive a lovely USB drive with a special photo gift from me.
 You will also have access to a private online gallery to view the comprehensive collection of photos.

 The online gallery will be available for one year from your wedding date to order prints, share with family and friends and review your wedding album.